Donutellko/SmnsTest/README.md

 Optional parameters:
 * `count`: amount of entries to be added.
 Default value is 20.

+Response:
+* JSON containing list of all generated inputs.

 The generated entries contain random values as temperature, longitude and latitude, and datetime is a timestamp of when this entry was created.